The MacRobertson Trophy Air Race

 The Duke of Gloucester presents race winners Charles Scott and Tom Campbell Black with the gold air race trophy at Melbourne, Sir Macpherson Robertson at right.
 (State Library, VIC)

 And so, the worlds greatest air race came to a close.
-It was run only 31 years after the dawn of aviation (the Wright Brothers first powered flight at Kitty Hawk in 1903) yet it was the beginning of modern intercontinental air travel as we know it today.
+It was run only 31 years after the dawn of aviation (the Wright Brothers first powered flight in 1903) yet it was the beginning of modern intercontinental air travel as we know it today.

 British Flag